matjp/latex-preview/README.md

 * LaTeX Font Dir: Path to the font directory of your LaTeX distribution.
 Required
 * Page Gap: Render pages separated by this number of pixels.
 Default 0
 * Debug Mode: Print debug messages?
 Default false
+* Telemetry: Enable sending error and usage events to help improve the software.
+Default true

 ## Commands